A quadratically enriched count of rational curves: Stable maps and orientations

 We set up notation for the needed moduli spaces and maps, consistent with that of \cite{KLSW-relor}, to which we refer the reader for further information and references.
-Let $k$ be a perfect field.

-\begin{df} A {\em del Pezzo surface over $k$} is a smooth and projective $k$-scheme $S$ such that the anti-canonical sheaf $-K_S$ is ample.
-The {\em degree} $d_S$ of a del Pezzo surface $S$ is the self-intersection $K_S^{(2)}$. \end{df}
+The following is based on \cite{Abramovich--Oort-mixed_char}.